wookey-project/wookeypedia/sphinx/source/roadmap.rst

 .. note::
-   This project is Open-Source and contributions are welcomes!
+   This project is Open-Source and contributions are welcome!
 If you wish to implement or update any software feature, merge requests are accepted